rothwerx/makeself/README.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)
 [![Build Status](https://travis-ci.org/megastep/makeself.svg?branch=master)](https://travis-ci.org/megastep/makeself)

+# Using the docker version

+Below is the README as you'd find it in the original repo found here: https://github.com/megastep/makeself

+The entrypoint for the container is makeself itself, so you only need to pass the arguments.
+Here's an example of running it in the current directory of the Docker host, where 'artifact' is the archive_dir within that directory.
+This will produce 'installer.run' in the current directory of the Docker host when it completes.
+`docker run --rm -v $(pwd):/build -w /build rothwerx/makeself:latest --pigz artifact installer.run "My Installer" ./installer.sh`

 # makeself - Make self-extractable archives on Unix

 [makeself.sh][1] is a small shell script that generates a self-extractable